rolisis17/IDS/README.md

 ### Makescript() Function
 Creates a Bash script named script.sh based on the check parameter.
-The script checks for authentication failures in the system logs using journalctl.
+The script checks for authentication failures in the system logs using journalctl or /var/log/auth.log log file.

 ### runscript() Function
 Executes the script.sh Bash script.